Credit Hours: 36

 The Instructional Leadership and Academic Curriculum (ILAC) graduate degree for OU Europe is designed to expand and deepen the content knowledge and pedagogic practices of educators and trainers.
 The ILAC graduate degree program for OU Europe is interdisciplinary in nature, allowing for flexibility.
 This program will provide students with face-to-face interaction with program faculty onsite.
 Each course will meet onsite for one week and students will be engaged in coursework online prior to and following the course meeting time.
 Students in this program bring a variety of background and teaching/training experiences.
 Recent graduates of the ILAC program teach and provide training at all educational levels in a variety of settings.

-Coursework for the Master of Education in Instructional Leadership and Academic Curriculum is offered in various modalities, including face-to-face interactions as well as distance interactions, synchronous and asynchronous, so that the program is widely accessible to students.
+Coursework for the Master of Education with a Major in Instructional Leadership and Academic Curriculum is offered in various modalities, including face-to-face interactions as well as distance interactions, synchronous and asynchronous, so that the program is widely accessible to students.
 Within this structure, there are limits mandated by a combination of departmental, graduate college, and regent’s policies to ensure that the instructional method and format are applicable and match the nature of the courses and their content.

 *Please Note: This program does not lead to teacher certification.